LongBu/AWS-MLS-C01-Study-Guide/README.md

     * need to supply labels
     * One sentence per line
     * First "word" in the sentence is the string _label _ followed by the label
-  * Also, "augmented manifest text format"
   * Word2vec just wants a text file with one training sentence per line.
-  *  augmented manifest text format:
+  * Also "augmented manifest text format", eg:

 __label__4 linux ready for prime time, intel says, despite all the linux hype, the open-source movement has yet to make a huge splash in the desktop market. that may be about to change, thanks to chipmaking giant intel corp.